100 Words of Solitude captures and records human responses to enforced or self-imposed isolation.

 100 Words of Solitude records creative literary responses to this situation.
 It seeks to capture the emotional, cultural and social impact of the developing situation, giving voice to writers across the world to explore the nature of solitude, of small group (family) isolation, of connecting to others across the void, or working and helping in spaces now dynamically changed by lockdowns.

-In addition it is now publishing another 25 responses, chronologically describing life under lockdown.
+In addition it is has now published another 25 responses, chronologically describing life under lockdown, titled Life in the Time of Corona.

 When faced with extended periods of contemplative time, this brevity will focus creative responses onto what really matters to the individual, whether this is global, personal, social, familial or political.